v2sCollections/Constellation/README.md

 - Reduced sound players produce when they are out of line of sight.
 - Increases the travel distance of the horizontal boost.
+- 25% Cost Reduction for Melee stamina.
+- Disables aim assist on controller.
+- Refill your CO2 quicker.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)